EeroAnt/CubeDraftSimulator/README.md

 ### The future
+Backlog:
+ - Encrypting the websocket connections
+ - Implement a better way for players to get their drafted card lists (clipboard instead of download and remove draftpool information)
+ - Save drafts in the database for easier collection

 Once I get this up and running, it won't be too difficult to open it for other Cubes or a more general drafting.
 It mainly requires:
  - a table for the given card pool
  - some tweaking of the Flask server regarding how structured the packs will be and the general structure of the given draft